skullpsg/Create_or_delete_Azurewebjobs/README.md

   iv) In that file you can get userName and userPWD.

-6. Run CreateWebjob Project.
+6.Run CreateWebjob Project.

-7. follow the step 5 to configure DeleteWebJobByName and run the project.
+7.follow the step 5 to configure DeleteWebJobByName and run the project.